Aaronius/penpal/README.md

 `<script src="https://unpkg.com/penpal@^6/dist/penpal.min.js"></script>`

 Penpal will then be installed on `window.Penpal`.
-Usage is similar to if you were using a bundler, which is documented below, but instead of importing each module, you would access it on the `Penpal` global instead (e.g., `Penpal.connectToChild`).
+Usage is similar to if you were using it from npm, which is documented below, but instead of importing each module, you would access it on the `Penpal` global instead (e.g., `Penpal.connectToChild`).

 ## Usage with Iframes